cyrilbois/developer-playbook/api-development-swagger.md

 # Service/API

-The core business functions are develop in services either using microservices or event driven actors.Theu can be implemented on the [platform ](/containeraas.md)either as serverless or containers.
+The core business functions are develop in services either using microservices or event driven actors.Theu can be implemented on the [platform ](/containeraas.md)either as _serverless_ or _containers_.

+#### Architectural Decisions

+1. Python/NodeJS
+2.